-The reasons for this are numerous, but the most important reason is because developers often require services, like video streaming, chat, moderated comments, and advertising, which can’t be practically developed on their own.
+The reasons for this are numerous.
+The most important reason is because developers often require services.
+These services include video streaming, chat, moderated comments, and advertising.
 Internal linking sounds great in theory, but can be difficult to manage well in practice.

 The reason is because every server other than the one actually managing the domain and page being accessed increases the complexity and risk for a website.
 These risks and complex associations compound, often exponentially, in some cases.
 Often the only way to see how internal linking is affecting a site is to perform diagnostics on the site’s performance.

 The power of the website speed test

 A website speed test can determine, for example, which servers are causing the longest delays.
 If a photo gallery includes shots from another site, and that domain is underperforming, the speed test will be able to highlight the problem.
 It can potentially give a developer a way to improve their performance without significant additional expense or work.